goabstract/Marketing-for-Engineers/README.md

 We used many free marketing channels.

 To be honest, when we started [Flawless App](https://flawlessapp.io/) we didn't have other ways.
-We wrote cold emails, talk to influencers, manually recruit users at events, post at Facebook developers groups, worked with developers/designers via Twitter and did many other clever tricks. 🎉 These gave us our first 1000 beta users 🎉 So it worth trying out!
+We wrote cold emails, talk to influencers, manually recruit users at events, post at Facebook developers groups, worked with developers/designers via Twitter and did many other clever stuff.
+These gave us our first 1000 beta users.
+So it worth trying out!

 ## Content Marketing
 Content Marketing is about promotion via content.
 You can run your personal blog, do guest-blogging or write at the popular industry platforms (or combine it).
 Focus on how you can help your users with your content.
 You don't have to be a professional writer for making cool articles.
 Just give yourself space to be creative and share your expertise.